AhemdSAbedlfaheem/AhemdSAbedlfaheem/README.md

 </p>

 ### Hi there 👋 I am [Ahmed Safwat](https://github.com/Ahmedsafwat101)
-I build this GitHub by my SJSU email but the one that I ma working on is https://github.com/Ahmedsafwat101
+I build this GitHub using my SJSU email but the one that I ma working on is https://github.com/Ahmedsafwat101
 ------

 <a href="https://www.linkedin.com/in/ahmedsafwat101/">